The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 Textures: Patterned stockings – diamond, herringbone, and wave designs were the most popular during the 1960’s.
 Hosiery companies began to buy modern knitting machines which had infinite knitting possibilities allowing for numerous variations in design.

-In truth, they don't match up to genuine vintage stockings simply because modern production techniques produce shapeless 'tubes' of stretchy fabric, whereas true vintage fully fashioned nylon stockings were painstakingly made to the shape of the leg.
+In truth, modern stockings don't match up to genuine vintage stockings simply because modern production techniques produce shapeless 'tubes' of stretchy fabric, whereas true vintage fully fashioned nylon stockings were painstakingly made to the shape of the leg.

 As modern knitting techniques improved stockings evolved through several phases.
 To improve fit, the yarn companies came up with several refinements that would define the future of classic hosiery.